Sapa Safety Guide

 Watch out for these common tourist scams.

-Motorbike Rental Scams
+Motorbike Rental Scam

 Safety Tips